-Half term in Devon takes place from the week beginning 27 May 2024.
+Half term in Devon takes place from the week beginning 24 May to 1 June 2025.
 Keep scrolling for school holiday events and activities later in the month!

 Love Devon?
 Why not follow me on Instagram, join the Devon with Kids Facebook group and subscribe to my newsletter!